 - 5 Arguments to Win Over Decision-Makers for Project Portfolio Management

-When implementing such a central solution make sure, you can track information from the aggregated overview down to the smallest detail.
-And remember: Better to start with limited functionality and build on that than to use maximum functionality and fail at the very beginning.
+With a central solution such as The PPM Paradise, you can track all information from the aggregated overview down to the smallest detail.
+If you are looking to implement an environment of this kind, remember this: better to start with limited functionality and build on that than to use maximum functionality and fail at the very beginning.

 Our tip: Make portfolio meetings time-limited.
 It is impossible to look at all projects and resources each time.
 Therefore, make sure that you define traffic light indicators and other criteria that will allow you to effectively filter the right projects and resources.